Board committees

 She is passionate about the NHS and has spent her career in the public sector since graduating from Durham University with a Politics degree in 2000.

-Nicola has held a variety of communications and development roles in the NHS and Department of Health, including working at NHS Bournemouth and Poole, serving as Communications Advisor to the NHS Chief Executive and working as Head of Brand for NHS England.
+Nicola has held a variety of communications and development roles in the NHS and Department of Health including working at NHS Bournemouth and Poole, Communications Advisor to the NHS Chief Executive and working as Head of Brand for NHS England.

-Rachel was appointed as Chief Operating Officer in March 2025, and has more than 15 years of experience working in the health and social care system in Dorset.
+Rachel has more than 15 years of experience working in the health and social care system in Dorset.

-She has led a wide range of mental health and community services, covering primary care, social care, community care, specialist and tertiary services, working alongside numerous commissioning bodies.
+She has led a wide range of mental health and community services including primary care, social care, community care, specialist and tertiary services, working alongside numerous commissioning bodies.